 To prevent the oxeye daisy from becoming invasive, remove plants before they produce seeds.
 Be sure to pull plants out by their roots.
 Since oxeye daisies have a shallow root system, they are easy to pull out completely.
 Mow any unwanted seedlings before they get too big.
 Then spread mulch on the ground.
 This will prevent new seeds from sprouting.
 You can also use a lawn-safe herbicide dedicated to oxeye daisies.

-Plants spread by rhizomes.
+Plants spread by rhizomes and self-seed.
 Divide them every two or three years or propagate by root cuttings.

 Oxeye daisy can also spread by seeds, which are tufted and dispersed by the wind and in dung.
 These seeds can be moved with timber, contaminated forage grass, and legume seed, too, and typically remain viable for 20 years (sometimes up to 39 years) in the soil without requiring cold-stratification.
 If starting seed purposefully, note that seedling germination is most successful with increased light and soil moisture.